oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Tools/dynamic_profiler/README.md

 Intel&reg; oneAPI provides two runtime profiling tools to help you analyze your DPC++ design for FPGA:

 1. The **Intel&reg; FPGA Dynamic Profiler for DPC++** is a profiling tool used to collect fine-grained device side data during DPC++ kernel execution.
-When used within the Intel&reg; VTune™ Profiler, some host side performance data is also collected.
+When used within the Intel&reg; VTune&trade; Profiler, some host side performance data is also collected.
 However, note that the VTune Profiler is not designed to collect detailed system level host-side data.

 2. The **Intercept Layer for OpenCL\*** is a profiling tool used to obtain detailed system-level information.